rsdoiel/antenna/science_and_technology.md

 date: 2025-08-14, from: NASA breaking news

-NASA’s Inventions and Contributions Board (ICB) has awarded Commercial Invention of the Year to NASA Glenn Research Center’s GRX-810: A 3D Printable Alloy Designed for Extreme Environments.&#160;&#160; NASA Alloy GRX–810, an oxide dispersion strengthened (ODS) alloy, can endure temperatures over 2,000 degrees Fahrenheit.
-It is more malleable and can survive more than 1,000 times longer [&#8230;]
+NASA’s Inventions and Contributions Board (ICB) has awarded Commercial Invention of the Year to NASA Glenn Research Center’s GRX-810: A 3D Printable Alloy Designed for Extreme Environments.&#160;&#160;NASA Alloy GRX–810, an oxide dispersion strengthened (ODS) alloy, can endure temperatures over 2,000 degrees Fahrenheit.
+It is more malleable and can survive more than 1,000 times longer than [&#8230;]

 <br>